MrRockettt/mrrockettt.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
 title: About
-description: About Salmon Kumar, Cyber Security Engineer & Penetration Tester
+description: About Salmon Kumar, Security Engineer & Penetration Tester
 permalink: /about/
 icon: fas fa-info-circle
 order: 4